-The authors thank Mioara Mandea for supplying data for some of the figures, and Terry Sabaka and Katia Pinheiro for supplying Figures 16 and 28, respectively.
+We take this opportunity to record our indebtedness to Art Jonkers for his major contribution to the developments of the historical dataset and model and for innumerable stimulating conversations.
+We thank Mioara Mandea, Neil Suttie, and Florian Lhuillier for supplying data for some of the figures and Terry Sabaka and Katia Pinheiro for supplying Figures 16 and 28, respectively.
 The advice of Susan Macmillan regarding observatory data is gratefully acknowledged.
 Nils Olsen has constantly given early access to his models, for which we are grateful.
+We benefited greatly from reviews by Michael Purucker and Mathieu Dunberry.
+We acknowledge the crucial role played by observatories and their staff in the long-term monitoring of the field.